Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 **Parameters**:

 * `params` (table)
-	* `unequipItem` (boolean): *Optional*.
+	* `unequipItem` (boolean): *Default*: `false`.
 Only valid if the currently equipped magic is from an equippable item enchantment.
 If `true`, the item containing the enchantment will be unequipped.
 	* `updateGUI` (boolean): *Default*: `true`.
 Only valid if this actor is the player.
 If `false`, the player GUI will not be updated to reflect the change to equipped magic.

 ***